JuliaLang/www.julialang.org/blog/_posts/2019-07-14-multithreading.md

 But for high-performance code we recommend thread-local state.
 Our `psort!` routine above can be improved in this way.
 Here is a recipe.
-First, we modify the function to accept pre-allocated buffers, using a default argument value to allocate space automatically when the caller doesn't provide it:
+First, we modify the function signature to accept pre-allocated buffers, using a default argument value to allocate space automatically when the caller doesn't provide it:

 ```
-function psort!(v, lo::Int=1, hi::Int=length(v), temps = [similar(v,cld(length(v),2)) for i = 1:Threads.nthreads()])
+function psort!(v, lo::Int=1, hi::Int=length(v), temps=[similar(v, 0) for i = 1:Threads.nthreads()])
 ```

-The maximum size of temporary array our mergesort needs is half the array, using ceiling division (`cld`) to handle odd lengths.
-We simply need to allocate one array per thread.
+We simply need to allocate one initially-empty array per thread.
 Next, we modify the recursive calls to reuse the space:

 ```